tomknuckey/football_player_value_predictions/documentation/write_ups/2025_08_18 Synthetic Data.md

+# Improving Late-Career Value Predictions with Synthetic Data

+## The Problem: Unrealistic Value Plateaus

-In football players real life value predictions we'd expect them to decrease over time where when you're 40 you should be close to 0.
+In real-life football, we expect player market values to decrease significantly with age—by the time a player is 40, their value should be close to zero.

-What has actually be seen in versions up to 0.0.5 was values to platou.

-This was because when players retired the were removed from the data.

-Synthetic data was added for version 0.0.6

-This had improved results, but for the high value players it didn't
+However, in versions up to **0.0.5**, we observed that predicted values tended to plateau rather than decline.
+This issue arose because retired players were removed from the dataset, so the model never learned the natural decline that occurs late in a player's career.

+## Introducing Synthetic Data (v0.0.6)

+To address this, **synthetic data** was introduced in version **0.0.6**.
+This addition improved results for most players, but high-value players like Salah and Haaland were still not well modeled.
+The synthetic data did not include enough high-value examples—the highest value in the synthetic set was only **22.5M**, which limited the model's ability to learn appropriate decline patterns for top players.
+For context, before 2023, the highest synthetic value was just **4.5M**.

 ![alt text](image.png)

-For all apart from the high value players like Salah and people Haaland it worked well.

-The sythentic data caused improvements, but not complete ones

-There aren't high value players in the synthetic data.

-The highest value was 22.5M - this means the model won't learn the lessons.

-Especially when ("year <2023") it's 4.5
+## Limitations for Elite Players

+While the synthetic data helped for most players, it was not sufficient for the elite group.
+Additional synthetic records were added, bringing the total to 18, but this still did not fully resolve the issue.

 ![alt text](image-1.png)

-Synethic data was added which was hard coded which improved this in some ways for example Salah but not for Haaland.

-More was added, to take it to 18 records but this didn't improve it particularly
+## Manual Capping (v0.0.8)

-In the end version 0.0.8 was adding a manual cap for players over 32.
+Ultimately, in version **0.0.8**, a manual cap was introduced for players over the age of 32 to enforce a more realistic decline in value.

+## Summary and Next Steps

+- **Synthetic data** is effective for modeling typical player value decline, but not enough for elite/high-value players unless the synthetic set covers their value range.
+- **Manual capping** provides a practical solution for enforcing realistic late-career value drops, but is a workaround rather than a true model improvement.
+- **Future improvements** could include generating more representative synthetic data for top players, or exploring models that explicitly account for career stage and retirement probability.

+This iterative process highlights the importance of both data coverage and domain knowledge in building robust predictive models for football player valuations.